André Curbelo: 2021–22 season

+Southern Miss (2023–2025)

+After a lackluster season at St. John's, Curbelo transferred again, this time to Southern Miss.
+Because this was his second transfer and without a degree, Curbelo was unable to play until the NCAA approved his eligibility waiver.
+This became a moot point, however, when the NCAA's transfer rule was suspended for the 23–24 season, allowing Curbelo to play.
+He was dismissed from the Golden Eagles on February 22, 2025.

 National team career

 In 2016, Curbelo won a gold medal with Puerto Rico at the Centrobasket Under-15 Championship in Patillas, Puerto Rico after averaging 16.5 points, seven rebounds and 6.5 assists per game.
 At the 2017 FIBA Under-16 Americas Championship in Formosa, Argentina, he averaged a tournament-leading 21.8 points, seven rebounds, 3.2 assists and 3.5 steals per game and won a bronze medal.
 Curbelo competed at the 2018 FIBA Under-17 World Cup in Argentina, where he averaged 13.6 points, 5.6 rebounds and a tournament-high 5.9 assists per game and led his team to another bronze medal.
 He averaged 11.1 points and 5.6 assists per game at the 2019 FIBA Under-19 World Cup in Heraklion, Greece as Puerto Rico finished in sixth place.